keidev-sol/Veyra-AI-Agent/Readme.md

-# Solana AI Agent — Vera
+# Solana AI Agent — veyra

-Vera is a Solana AI Agent built for fast, friendly on‑chain actions.
+veyra is a Solana AI Agent built for fast, friendly on‑chain actions.
 It combines an AI chat experience with a secure execution layer to make Solana operations simple and accessible for everyone.